Esri/gis-tools-for-hadoop/samples/trip-discovery/README.md

 it counts trips by grid cell of the destination position, and notes the count of trips to the most-common destination cell for that origin cell.

-The data used during development, is not redistributable.
+The data used in the case study, is not redistributable.
-File `sample-vehicle-positions.csv` contains a few records of arbitrary data that is not expected to have characteristics of real-life vehicle data, but rather serves to illustrate the CSV format, which is:
+File `sample-vehicle-positions.csv` contains a few records of synthetic data that is not expected to have characteristics of real-life vehicle data, but rather serves to illustrate the CSV format, which is: